Brumana Pugliese: Models

 Unlike its predecessors Brumana Pugliese developed a number of its own models.
 These included the following:

 Xispa

 This was a Monkey bike style machine which used the standard Lambretta wheels, engine and transmission.
 However it had heavily modified forks and a completely different frame.
-The Xispa was in production from 1971-1979.
+The Xispa was in production from 1971 to 1979.

 MS

 The MS was a modified Lambretta Series III with very narrow leg shields and cropped side panels that revealed the engine's crankcase.
 It was first produced in 1973 and was colloquially known as the 'mini-saia' (mini-skirt).

 Ponei

-Between 1976-1980 Brumana Pugliese built a moped known as the Ponei (pony).
+Between 1976 and 1980 Brumana Pugliese built a moped known as the Ponei (pony).
 It used a Minarelli engine.